 (a) a justice;

-(b) a person who has authority under the Declarations and Attestations Act 1913 to take statutory declarations; or
+(b) a person who has authority under the Oaths, Affidavits and Statutory Declarations Act 2005 to take statutory declarations; or

 (c) the RO, a deputy returning officer or a presiding officer.

 (5) On receipt of a completed notice and duplicate notice (Form 18) the RO or presiding officer is to endorse an acknowledgement of the appointment of a scrutineer on the duplicate notice and give it back to the candidate who is to give it to the person appointed.